 Let your students get to know each other by telling personal stories.
-But mix things up by instructing students to include two or three lies in each story.
+Mix things up by instructing students to include two or three lies in each story.
 Students work with a partner and listen for what they think are the lies in the story.

-If they are able to guess the lies, award them points for each lie they are able to identify.
-Then have students switch roles.
-See which person was better able to locate the lies in their partner’s story.
+Award points for each lie they identify, then have students switch roles.
+See who was better at finding the lies in their partner’s story.

 Put students in pairs to interview each other.
 Have students quote their interviewees.
-After the interviews are complete, have students change their quoted speech notes into reported speech and write a paragraph about the person they interviewed.
+After the interviews are complete, ask your students to change their quoted speech notes into reported speech and write a paragraph about the person they interviewed.